kururuken/sp20-proj1/README.md

 Your databases are being created inside the docker container, so **be aware that any database you create in a container, or any changes you make to the `baseball` database, will be reverted when you terminate the container.**

-This is an unusual way to set up a docker container for a database, but good for our read-only uses in this homework.
+This is an unusual way to set up a docker container for a database, but good for our read-only uses in this project.

 One aspect of this approach is that any SQL `CREATE VIEW` statements you may make for convenience will be lost if you terminate the contianer (which you may need to do if something goes wrong: see